mnpjs/mnp/README.md

 mnp [package-name] [-s structure] [-cIhd]
 ```

-To use the module, enter `mnp cool-package-name`, or just `mnp` to be asked for the name. `mnp` will check if directory does not exist and not in a git path, create a `Github` repository, clone it to local filesystem, and fill in the default _Node.js_ package structure.
+To use the binary, enter `mnp cool-package-name`, or just `mnp` to be asked for the name. `mnp` will check if the directory does not exist and not in a git path, create a `Github` repository, star it, clone it to the local filesystem, and fill in the default _Node.js_ package structure.

 <table>
 <tbody>